MAST30034-Applied-Data-Science/mast30034-project-1-DigitalData/README.md

 ****
 ## Research Goal
-To determine the effects that the virus case rates (COVID-19 and Influenza) have on the frequency and distance of trips among different taxi services in New York.
+To determine the effects that the virus case rates (COVID-19 and Influenza) have on the distance of trips in New York yellow taxis.

 ****
 ## Timeline